ankitjainb27/Full-Stack-Web-Developer-Nanodegree---Udacity/README.md

  Deploy your application.

 ##Game Description:
+Hangman is a game where the player needs to guess the letter of a word.
+He can uses the number of dashes to know the no. of letter in the word and already guessed word to correctly guess the whole word.
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Each game begins with a random 'target' word.
+'Guesses' are sent to the `make_move` endpoint which will reply with either: list of 'alphabets_history' and list of 'game_history', attempts_remaining.
-Many different Guess a Number games can be played by many different Users at any given time.
+Many different Hangman games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+##Score Keeping
+Score is kept when the game is over.
+It is stored if the user, won or lost the game and the no. of guesses he made in the game.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.